Tuesday, March 3, 2015

 The receipt of her potato kisses:

-You take a small potato boil it with the jacket on and cook until done.
+Boil a small potato with the skin on and cook it until done.

-Peel the potato mash it up and roll it out.
+Peel the potato, mash it up, and roll it out.

-During the holidays my grandmother would spend hours making our Christmas presents.
+During the holidays, my grandmother would spend hours making our Christmas presents.

-She always had a Christmas tree beautifully decorated that would light up any room.
+She always had a beautifully decorated Christmas tree that would light up any room.

 I loved to watch my grandfather take the white papers and roll his tobacco inside.